Zorz42/jaclang/README.md

  * -> norun : do not run file on compilation
  * -> keep  : keep the assembly file
  *
  * Version tags are stable versions.
-Master branch is the latest version in development.
-Might be unstable and full ob bugs.
+ * Master branch is the latest version in development.
+Might be unstable and full of bugs.